top of page

 Tours & Excursions: The New Travel Bottleneck

+In 2026, flights aren’t always the hardest thing to secure, experiences are.
 With overtourism limits, timed-entry systems, and smaller group sizes, many tours and excursions that travelers plan to “book later” now sell out first.

 What fills up fast: